Wednesday 1 April 2020

 That was the twist.
 There was a misprint and all the people on the spaceship thought they had lost the offog, but there was no offog, it was the official ship's dog.
 It's good that I can still remember all this.
 It means that the fumes didn't affect my mental well-being.

-It's vitally important that you use alcohol fuel.
+It's vitally important that you use alcohol fuel, not petrol.
 Alcohol, ethanol, rodsprit, "denat".
 If you use petrol or kerosene it'll either explode or you'll have a massive sooty flame that burns out quickly.

 Lighting the burner is awkward if you have the windshield up because you have to reach in from the top.
 The flame is hard to see in daylight at first so be careful not to burn your hands.